On Multiangle Discrete Fractional Periodic Transforms: Preliminaries

 For odd $N$, $\boldsymbol{W}_s$ and $\boldsymbol{W}_c$ are identical except for a row- and column-wise circular shift of their elements.
 However, for even $N$, the standard and the centered DFT probe different frequency components of their input.
-More specifically, the centered DFT evaluates frequencies which fall exactly in between the standard DFT frequencies; for instance, for even $N$, a signal's zero-frequency component is not computed.
+More specifically, the CDFT evaluates frequencies which fall exactly in between the standard DFT frequencies; for instance, if $N$ even, the CDFT does not compute a signal's zero-frequency component.